 WHY USE A SETTLEMENT MANAGEMENT TRUST?

 The ideal candidate for a SMT is an individual who needs an independent third-party trustee to protect his/her interests.
-The purpose of a Settlement Management Trust (SMT) is to protect individuals that may be vulnerable to financial abuse or have the inability to spend funds in accordance with their best interest.
+The purpose of a Settlement Management Trust (SMT) is to preserve individuals that may be vulnerable to financial abuse or have the inability to spend funds in accordance with their best interest.
 The Trustee of a SMT screens disbursements to ensure that they make fiduciary sense.
 The individual may be vulnerable and may or may not be disabled.

 GENERAL RULES OF A SMT